ros-tooling/community/README.md

 * Middleware/communications

-## Membersip, Roles and Organization Management
+## Membership, Roles and Organization Management

 The roles of the WG are reflected in its Teams